sara-nl/htdpdocs/source/Pages/compute/prepare_workloads.rst

 =======================

 On the HT-platform you will use Slurm to schedule, manage and execute your jobs.
-Slurm (short for Simple Linux Utility for Resource Management) and is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
-Further information can be at the `Slurm overview page`_.
+Slurm (short for Simple Linux Utility for Resource Management) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
+Further information can be found at the `Slurm overview page`_.

 ======================